KriacoesMobile/MagicBall-Flutter/README.md

 # MagicBall

 An application that answer important life questions for you.
-I learned about Stateful Widgets with this project.

 ## Screenshot

 <p>
     <img src="https://i.imgur.com/wR55ltV.png">

+## What I learned with this project?

+Well, this project was a challenge for me.
+But it was very simple, and I think XylophoneApp is meant to be the challenge instead this one.
+No big differences between the previous.